MisterDA/love-release/README.md

 - if you want to create Windows icons (.ico), you can
   - use [icoutils](http://www.nongnu.org/icoutils/) to create the icon,
   - then [Wine](http://www.winehq.org/) and [Resource Hacker](http://www.angusj.com/resourcehacker/) to set the icon.
-    This last step can be automatically done, assuming Wine and Resource Hacker are installed.
+    This last step can be automatically done, assuming Wine is installed.

 If you want to add icons in the debian package, open it and put the icons in `/usr/share/icons/hicolor/YYxYY/apps/`,